tbrowder/GNU-FreeFont-OTF/README.md

 Installation requirements
 =========================

 Your system may not have all the required packages to support this Raku module.
-See [Installation](./Installation.md) for those requiremnts to ensure they are installed before running `zef install GNU::FreeFont-OTF`.
+See [Installation](./Installation.md) for those requirements to ensure they are installed before running `zef install GNU::FreeFont-OTF`.

 Using this module
 =================